xpack/xmake-js/doc/jekyll/files/xmake.json.md

     "name": "${build.name}",
     "extension": ""
   },
-  "generator": "make",
   "commands": {
-    "build": [ "make" ],
     "run": [ "./${artefact.fullName}" ]
   },
   "addSymbols": [
     "GNU_SOURCE"
   ],
-  "targets": {
+  "targetPlatforms": {
     "posix": { ... },
   },
   "toolchains": { ... },
   "profiles": { ... },
-  "configurations": { ... }
+  "buildConfigurations": { ... }
 }
 ```

 ### Lower case names

 All object names (strictly speaking, JSON keys), must be composed
-from letters, hyphens, or digits.
+from letters, hyphens, underscores or digits.
 When these names are used to
-create paths, case is not significative and all letters are converted to
+create paths (like the configuration name), case is not significative
-lower case.
+and all letters are converted to lower case.

 ### Paths